 Menopause is the natural part of ageing that usually occurs in women between the ages of 45 and 55.
 It can be very difficult to deal with, as symptoms like hot flushes and anxiety can hinder everyday activities.
 According to a survey by Women’s Health Concern, a third of women experiencing menopause hadn’t tried anything to reduce or prevent the symptoms.
 Well guess what?
-Exercise can help.
+The best sex pill for women and exercise can help.

 Exercising during and after menopause has loads of benefits, all you need to do is take the first step.
 It can help with hot flushes, insomnia, prevent weight gain and osteoporosis, strengthen your bones and even boost your mood.
 What’s not to love?